Pipeline Parallelism

 - Activation memory in flight scales with

 P * micro_batch_size.
 Long sequences and large hidden dimensions push activation memory up faster than weight savings come down. - Stragglers in PP are catastrophic.
-If stage 2 runs 5% slower than the others, all stages run at 5% slower, because the pipeline runs at the speed of the slowest stage.
+If stage 2 runs 5% slower than the others, steady-state throughput drops to the speed of the slowest stage (per-microbatch time stretches by 5%; the bubble fraction is unchanged).
 See thermal stragglers and stragglers and blast radius.

 - Convergence dynamics are subtle: the gradient on micro-batch 0 was computed against weights that are now several micro-batches old.
 This is "stale weights" and is mostly fine for transformer training, but it is a real source of optimizer noise.